-In contrast to a similar situation in MLG, where the vortex zero modes only support the $s$-wave pairing, in Bernal BLG they can also accommodate translational symmetry breaking Kekule pairings.
-So far, we discussed vortex in various insulating phases of BLG, discerning sufficient differences with their counterparts in MLG.
-Next we discuss vortex of superconducting masses in this system.
+In contrast to a similar situation in MLG, where the vortex zero modes only support the $s$-wave pairing, in Bernal BLG they can additionally accommodate translational symmetry breaking Kekul\'e pairings.

+So far, we discussed vortices in various insulating phases of BLG, discerning sufficient differences with their counterparts in MLG.
+Next we discuss vortices of superconducting masses in this system.